spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/click-and-collect-feature-walkthrough.md

 # Service Point

 * A **Service point** refers to a physical location, such as a store or a post office, where customers can pick up their orders.
-Service points are typically used to deliver products purchased online, especially for customers who may not be able to receive the products at their homes or workplace. <br/> Service points can be owned and operated by the e-commerce platform operator itself or by third-party providers.
+Service points are typically used to deliver products purchased online, especially for customers who may not be able to receive the products at their homes or workplace. <br/> Service points can be owned and operated by the e-commerce platform operator.
-* A **Service point address** is the physical address of a location where customers can pick up their orders. <br/> For example, if a customer chooses to use an Amazon Locker as a service point to pick up their order, they will be given the address of the specific Amazon Locker location where their package will be delivered.
+* A **Service point address** is the physical address of a location where customers can pick up their orders. <br/> For example, if a customer chooses to use an Parcel Locker as a service point to pick up their order, they will be given the address of the specific Parcel Locker location where their package will be delivered.
 The customer can then go to that location and use a unique code or barcode to retrieve their package. <br/> The service point address is an important component of e-commerce logistics, as it allows customers to locate and access their orders for pickup easily.
 * A **Service Type** is different categories or classifications of services that a business offers to its customers.
 These service types are often determined by the nature of the business.
 Examples: Pickup service, Return service, Stock keeping service, et.
 * A **Service** represent a specific service type that are provided (enabled) in specific Service point. <br/> A service is a capability within a service point that is offered to other entities, for example customers, merchants, third parties, basically any business entity.
 A service can be a point of sale, a locker where you can deliver to and customers can pick up their goods.
 It could be as well a loading point or loading dock.
 A service itself can be an aggregation of business entities that must be a logical part of this service.
 A service in this context is a point of interaction that exists in the real world.